parikshit245/simon-game-hacto/git Simon/hacto-simon/README.md

 ### What’s the Twist?

-- The `checkAnswer()` function has some missing logic that needs to be fixed.
+- The index.js file has some missing logic that needs to be fixed.
 - There's a missing piece that determines how the game responds when something goes wrong.
 It's up to you to decide what should happen if the user's input is not correct.
 - The functions are not been called.
 Can you figure out how you will going to call it?